What Your Fears Reveal About Your Personality

 A fear of crowds means you like your personal space

 Psychology Today describes agoraphobia as an “intense fear and anxiety of any place or situation where escape might be difficult.”
 This is often closely linked to claustrophobia; enclosed spaces are likely to set off your fear mechanism.
 Although this doesn’t necessarily mean you’re not a people person, it does imply that you like to maintain your personal space.
 Your persona leans more cautious and wary, and you tend to be more mistrustful as a result.
 In a fight-or-flight scenario, you generally opt for the latter.
 However, because you desire to keep physical space between yourself and others, this could branch over to the emotional sector as well.
 As a result, a potential downfall may be missing out on meaningful relationships.
 Don’t be afraid to open up and let people in—you may be surprised at what you find.
-Find out which personality type is the rarest in the world.
+Find out if Covid-19 is giving you agoraphobia.

 A fear of heights means you’re self-aware